rxOred/rxored.github.io/index.md

 - **[WormLikeSnake]** `Another self replicating Elf malware written in C`
 - **[Lib]** `Useful tools and header only libraries written in x86`

+### Currently working on

+- trying to build sri lanka's first known hackerspace - SiliconCemetery
+- building a web application for SiliconCemetery with few other people (status - UI design is done)
+- working on an efficient terminal user interface for zkz debugger and implementing code injection and elf reconstruction

 ### Support or Contact

 So you wanna support me? criticize my code, tell me how bad it is, send me reviews.
 That helps me to be a better programmer and thats all i want :^)